TokenBrice/blog/content/defi/_index.md

 #### London meetups

-Several informal events were organised before Covid-19, sadly one was recorded: CodeUp #34 organised by [Matoko](https://twitter.com/makoto_inoue).
+Several informal events were organised before Covid-19, sadly only one was recorded: CodeUp #34 organised by [Matoko](https://twitter.com/makoto_inoue).

 This meetup was held ahead of the ETHLondon Hackaton to present developpers with building blocks they could use.
+It gives a good overview of 4 building blocks developpers can use to create amazing dApps.

 Rachel presenting [3Box](https://3box.io/):